Randall Van Dragt

 - MS in Wildlife Science, Cornell University, 1971

-Professor Van Dragt is an ecologist with interests in ecosystem management and restoration.
-He has designed and supervised construction of several nature preserves and for more than twenty years has directed the Calvin College Ecosystem Preserve, a 100-acre woodland and wetland preserve on the Calvin campus.
-For nearly two decades he has also taught restoration ecology at the Au Sable Institute of Environmental Studies.
+Dr. Van Dragt is an ecologist with interests in ecosystem management and restoration.
+He has designed and supervised construction of several nature preserves and for more than twenty years has directed the Calvin University Ecosystem Preserve, a 100-acre woodland and wetland preserve on the Calvin campus.
+For nearly two decades, he has also taught restoration ecology at the Au Sable Institute of Environmental Studies, located in Mancelona, MI.
+Dr. Van Dragt retired from teaching in the Biology Department at Calvin University in 2018.
 He is currently directing the restoration of a native prairie in Central Whidbey Island, Washington.

 - Course code: